Leibniz-HBI/newsfeedback/README.md

 ## 💻 Running newsfeedback on a server

 If you want to run newsfeedback on a dedicated server, please make sure that you have Chrome installed on said server.
 Otherwise, you may be met with a [Chrome binary error](https://github.com/SergeyPirogov/webdriver_manager/issues/372) when using the Pur Abo pipeline.
+If you are met with regularly occurring timeouts while using the Pur Abo pipeline, your server may not have enough memory.
+It seems that at least 2GB are needed.

 ## 🗂 Commands